aichemy-hub/docs/blog/nmr-facility.rst

 In this post, we took you through some of the intial work we have done at AIchemy.
-Going forward we hope to work with more facilities to on-board them onto good data management practices and provide toolkits to help them easily maange their data and use it for their research.
+Going forward we hope to work with more facilities to on-board them onto good data management practices and provide toolkits to help them easily manage their data and use it for their research.
 We will continue to make updates to ``aitomic`` as we work with more facilities and data providers.